Gluten Free Living – 2014

 Seasoned Mashed Potatoes are healthy, low calorie and gluten free.
-If you want to make them vegan, substitute Almond Breeze for the milk in the recipe and coconut oil for the butter.
+If you want to make them vegan, substitute Almond Breeze or your favorite Almond Milk for the regular milk in the recipe and coconut oil for the butter.
 You will still have a splendid side dish your whole family will enjoy.

 If you want to upgrade your Mashed Potatoes recipe, I highly recommend giving Seasoned Mashed Potatoes a try.
 And, PLEASE don’t leave off the dill weed or the paprika so you can enjoy the full flavors and effect of this scrumptious recipe.
 Even your kids will enjoy potatoes prepared this way.

 The nice thing about Seasoned Mashed Potatoes is you don’t have to spend a lot of time in preparation.
 It takes 5 minutes to peel the potatoes, 5 minutes to mash them, and about 2 minutes to add the butter and seasonings before they’re baked.
 Super simple.
 Super easy.
 Super taste.
 I like that.